-Our unsecured debt currently consists of \$10.9 billion of our senior unsecured notes and our \$3.5 billion unsecured credit facility, or Credit Facility.
+Our unsecured debt currently consists of \$10.9 billion of senior unsecured notes of the Operating Partnership and the Credit Facility.

 On May 19, 2008, we issued two tranches of senior unsecured notes totaling \$1.5 billion at a weighted average fixed interest rate of 5.74% consisting of one \$700.0 million tranche with a fixed interest rate of 5.30% due May 30, 2013 and a second \$800.0 million tranche with a fixed interest rate of 6.125% due May 30, 2018.
-We used the proceeds from the offering to reduce borrowings on the Credit Facility, and for general working capital purposes.
+We used the proceeds from the offering to reduce borrowings on our \$3.5 billion unsecured credit facility, or Credit Facility, and for general working capital purposes.

-On June 16, 2008, we completed the redemption of the \$200.0 million outstanding principal amount of its 7% MandatOry Par Put Remarketed Securities, or MOPPRS.
+On June 16, 2008, the Operating Partnership completed the redemption of the \$200.0 million outstanding principal amount of its 7% MandatOry Par Put Remarketed Securities, or MOPPRS.
 The redemption was accounted for as an extinguishment and resulted in a charge in the second quarter of 2008 of approximately \$20.3 million.